 Nonprofit website design has proven to be an extremely effective marketing tool for those who do it right.
-More so than any other organization, a nonprofit’s website needs to tell their story in order to inspire visitors to get involved.
+More so than any other organization, a non-profit’s website needs to tell its story in order to inspire visitors to get involved.
 However, this can prove to be a daunting task for someone who is unsure how to successfully convey the message of their organization.
 Based on our list of Top 11 Features of Great Nonprofit Website Design, we have compiled a list of 7 powerful nonprofit websites and what makes them effective:

 1. The Nature Conservancy

 Mission: Conserving the lands and waters on which all life depends